monsoonmaelstrom/book2/book2.md

 “Insane?”
 I supply.

 “A lot.
 I was going to say a lot, but insane works too.
-I can only imagine how much restraint it takes for you, since I find myself wanting to strangle your mother more with each passing day,” he says flatly, and I can’t help but laugh.
+I can only imagine how much restraint it takes for you, since I find myself wanting to strangle your mother more and more with each passing day,” he says flatly, and I can’t help but laugh.

 “I think you hide it a lot better than I do,” I inform him.